-To help you decide if we’re the right fit to work together, here are some answers to a few of the more common questions I’ve been asked by potential clients.
+To help you decide if we’re the right fit to collaborate, here are the answers to a few of the more common questions I’m asked by potential clients.

 What is brand identity design?

 The swoosh, the golden arches, the bitten apple — while symbolism is often the first element of a brand identity that comes to mind, it’s also just one aspect.
 Consider what a potential customer might see when doing business with you — signage, a reception desk, vehicle graphics, uniforms, carrier bags, invoices, receipts, social media profiles, right down to the style of photography and the typefaces used in your marketing literature.

 The design of these items should reflect the quality of what you sell, otherwise there’s a disconnect between what people see and the impression you want to give.
 Brand identity design is an investment that, when combined with an excellent product or service, pays off year after year, and plays an important role in helping to turn potential buyers into loyal customers.

 Quotes depend on the company.
 Rebranding a large multinational with a 50-year history is a different proposition to designing a logo for a new sole trader.
 That’s why there are some things I need to know before I can send a proposal.
 As a starting point, send me an email telling me about your business, where you want to take it, and how you’d like me to help.
 I’ll get you a figure or ballpark as soon as I can.

 Projects tend to last from three weeks to three months, mostly dependent on the amount of work involved, but also due to the number of people we’ll convince on the strongest design direction.
 I can be more specific after you get in touch.

 Design is a two-way process, and your input’s vital.
 We’ll talk about what you want to achieve, how it can be measured, as well as what direction the design will take, and I’ll make sure you get the most effective, enduring outcome possible.